SnapView icon SnapView

 14. Troubleshooting (FAQ)

-Q1.
+Q4.
 App opens but no files are visible

 • Check if the format is supported.

-Q2.
-Keyboard shortcuts aren't working
+Q5.
+Keyboard shortcuts are not working

 • Check if the app window has focus.

-Q3.
+Q6.
 ZIP is slow or shows failure messages

 • Check if the ZIP is corrupted.